 selecting the storage device to scan in disk drill

 Step 3.
-After you have selected the storage device, Disk Drill will scan your Mac.
+Click the Search for lost data button and let Disk Drill scan your drive.
 This can take some time depending on how much data that you have.

 scan in progress

-Step 3.
-After the scan process has completed, you can click on review found items and look through what Disk Drill was able to find.
+Step 4.
+After the scan process has completed (or even right away if you want to watch the results appear in real time), you can click on Review found items and look through what Disk Drill was able to find.
 You can then see if you can recover the lost file on your Mac.

 recovering file in disk drill